Geology of Slovakia: Economic geology

 The moderately metamorphosed Spišsko-gemerské rudohorie Mts. formed by Paleozoic rocks of Gemericum hosts veins of siderite, chalcopyrite and tetrahedrite along with the Veitsch-type magnesite (Hnúšťa, Jelšava and Lubeník).
 Permian rocks often hold uranium ore.

 The Kremnica and Štiavnica Mountains formed by the Miocene volcanic rocks have polymetallic lead, zinc, copper, gold and silver veins.
 Similar, however, less extensive ore veins are found in the Vihorlat and Slanské vrchy Mountains in Eastern Slovakia.
 The exploited polymetalic Au-Ag-Pb-Zn-Cu mineral deposit of the Rozália Mine is located near Hodruša.
 Iron skarn related to Miocene volcanism is known in the Muránka planina Plateau.

-Salt is found in the Neogene East Slovak Basin and brown coal is extracted from both the Handlová-Nováky Basin and the Modrý Kameň-Potor Basin.
+Salt is found in the Neogene East Slovak Basin and brown coal was extracted from both the Handlová-Nováky Basin and the Modrý Kameň-Potor Basin.
 There are small deposits of natural gas and oil in the Neogene strata of the Vienna Basin together with older Triassic rocks.